RuleBasedIntegration/RuleBasedIntegration.github.io/index.md

 - Albert D. Rich and David J. Jeffrey (2010).
 [Reducing expression size using rule-based integration.](http://www.apmaths.uwo.ca/~djeffrey/Offprints/Calc2010final.pdf) Workingpaper.

-## More information on Rubi
+## Rule-based integration resources

-* To discuss Rubi related issues, you are welcome to join Rubi's chatroom on Gitter at [https://gitter.im/Rule-Based-Integration/Lobby](https://gitter.im/Rule-Based-Integration/Lobby) using your GitHub login.
+* To discuss issues related to rule-based integration, you are welcome to join Rubi's chatroom on Gitter at [https://gitter.im/Rule-Based-Integration/Lobby](https://gitter.im/Rule-Based-Integration/Lobby) using your GitHub login.

 * To report bugs, request features or suggest new integration rules, please open an issue on GitHub at [https://github.com/RuleBasedIntegration/Rubi/issues](https://github.com/RuleBasedIntegration/Rubi/issues) and describe as clearly as possible the bug, request or suggestion.